slepc/slepc/doc/source/documentation/manual/eps.md

 The value `n` indicates how many vectors are passed in argument `defl`.

 The deflation space can be any subspace but typically it is most useful in the case of an invariant subspace or a null-space.
 In any case, SLEPc internally checks to see if all (or part of) the provided subspace is a null-space of the associated linear system (see section [](#sec:lin)).
-In this case, this null-space is attached to the coefficient matrix of the linear solver (see PETSc's function `MatSetNullSpace`) to enable the solution of singular systems.
+In this case, this null-space is attached to the coefficient matrix of the linear solver (see PETSc's function {external:doc}`MatSetNullSpace`) to enable the solution of singular systems.
 In practice, this allows the computation of eigenvalues of singular pencils (i.e., when $A$ and $B$ share a common null-space).

 {#sec:orthog}
 ### Orthogonalization